-The majority of the income received came from the Education & Skills Funding Agency (ESFA); this included the schools budget share, pupil premium, LAC funding and the PE and Sports Grant.
+The majority of the income received came from the Education & Skills Funding Agency (ESFA); this included the schools budget share, pupil premium, Sports Premium and National Tutoring Funding.
 Payment for the school's council tax is received from the ESFA.
 From Cambridgeshire County Council we receive our funding for Special Educational Needs (SEN).
 In September 2014 we also started to receive the Universal Free School Meal Funding (UFSM) from the Government this is still ongoing.
 This entitles all children in Reception and Key Stage 1 to receive a free school meal every day.